STAGE 2: IRELAND

 IRELAND ROUTE GUIDE

 In order to prepare fully for the race, please take a look at the detailed route guide above.
-You can also download the GPX file for use during the race.
+You can also download the TCX files on the route overview page.
 For ferry times, please use the link to the Stena website timetable.

 THE ROUTE STAGES